CristianoYL/RestaurantAppAPI/README.md

 ```
 pip install virtualenv
 ```
-You may find futher instructions on virtualenv in the [above link](https://virtualenv.pypa.io/en/stable/).
+You may find further instructions on virtualenv in the [above link](https://virtualenv.pypa.io/en/stable/).
 ## Dependencies
-This service relies on serveral other services as well.
-For example, it uses [Flask_JWT](https://pythonhosted.org/Flask-JWT/) for tokenized authentication, [Flask_SQLAlchemy](http://flask-sqlalchemy.pocoo.org/2.3/) for databse interaction, and [Stripe](https://stripe.com/docs) for live credit card charges etc.
+This service relies on several other services as well.
+For example, it uses [Flask_JWT](https://pythonhosted.org/Flask-JWT/) for tokenized authentication, [Flask_SQLAlchemy](http://flask-sqlalchemy.pocoo.org/2.3/) for database interaction, and [Stripe](https://stripe.com/docs) for live credit card charges etc.

 A full dependency list could be found in the [requirement.txt file in this repo](https://github.com/CristianoYL/RestaurantAppAPI/blob/master/requirements.txt)